liangnaiyao/multiview_learning/README.md

 # Multi-view learning methods with code

-## Part A: general multi-view methoeds with code
+## Part A: general multi-view methods with code

 ### 1. NMF (non-negative matrix factorization) based methods with code